 (b) To make the determination in paragraph (a)(1) of this section, the contracting officer shall consult with the end item inventory manager and comply with the procedures in Chapter 11, DoD 4160.21-M, Defense Materiel Disposition Manual.

-SUBPART 208.74--ENTERPRISE SOFTWARE AGREEMENTS
+SUBPART 208.74 —ENTERPRISE SOFTWARE AGREEMENTS

-(Revised October 30, 2015)

 208.7400 Scope of subpart.

 This subpart prescribes policy and procedures for acquisition of commercial software and software maintenance, including software and software maintenance that is acquired—